-- 1.6.
-In the context of the financial challenge the Council faces over the medium-term, this report sets out necessary advice for Councillors on: - The financial position of the Council; - The context for service delivery; - National and local financial matters affecting the Council's services for residents and businesses; - Proposals about how to address these issues: - Revenue budgets for service delivery, pressures, savings and income generating solutions and proposed fees and charges; and - The risks associated with the financial position in the short and medium term. - 1.7.
-There are a number of appendices to the report which set out the revenue budgets for General Fund and the Housing Revenue Account; the Flexible Capital Receipts Strategy; Fees and Charges for 2021/22; Dedicated Schools Grant allocation; and Council Tax Setting. - 1.8.
+- 1.5.
+In the context of the financial challenge the Council faces over the medium-term, this report sets out necessary advice for Councillors on: - The financial position of the Council; - The context for service delivery; - National and local financial matters affecting the Council's services for residents and businesses; - Proposals about how to address these issues; - Revenue budgets for service delivery, pressures, savings and income generating solutions and proposed fees and charges; and - The risks associated with the financial position in the short and medium term. - 1.6.
+There are a number of appendices to the report which set out the revenue budgets for General Fund and the Housing Revenue Account; the Flexible Capital Receipts Strategy; Fees and Charges for 2021/22; Dedicated Schools Grant allocation; and Council Tax Setting. - 1.7.
 Members are aware that the Council is currently in the midst of a fundamental restructure, affecting all staff.
 It is intended that the new structure will be implemented by 1 April 2021.
 The appendices reflect the current accounting structure of the Council.
-Once the restructure is implemented the accounting structure will be changed and virements will be made in-year to ensure the revenue budget matches the new operating model. - 1.9.
-This report and the recommendations within it are closely linked to other reports on this agenda in respect of the Capital Strategy and the Treasury Management Strategy and those reports should be considered alongside this report. - 1.10.
+Once the restructure is implemented the accounting structure will be changed and virements will be made in-year to ensure the revenue budget matches the new operating model. - 1.8.
+This report and the recommendations within it are closely linked to other reports on this agenda in respect of the Capital Strategy and the Treasury Management Strategy and those reports should be considered alongside this report. - 1.9.
 The Capital Strategy 2020/21 to 2023/24 sets out the proposed capital programme and associated funding.
-The revenue implications of the capital programme in terms of the interest payable and MRP have been taken into account in the budget and MTFS. - 1.11.
-The Treasury Management Strategy sets out the key funding indicators in relation to the capital programme. - 1.12.
-Cabinet is asked to consider these reports together, before submission to Full Council on 8th March 2021, subject to any proposed changes that Cabinet wishes to make.
+The revenue implications of the capital programme in terms of the interest payable and MRP have been taken into account in the budget and MTFS. - 1.10.
+The Treasury Management Strategy sets out the key funding indicators in relation to the capital programme. - 1.11.
+Council is asked to consider these reports together, subject to any proposed changes it wishes to make.